 Our approach to site auditing and improving site performance has not changed.
 Ultimately the different elements of site quality remain true and remain as relevant as ever.
 At MHC when we review websites we advise on traditional SEO but we also spend a lot of time trying to review the site like a quality rater would.
 Our site reviews consist of 150+ pages of observations and actionable, implementable recommendations based on years of studying what Google has said about quality.

-Does this change how we do SEO in 2022?
+Does this change how we do SEO in 2022 and beyond?

 Good technical SEO will always be important.
 There will always be room to improve and optimize here, especially for large websites.
 In 2022 however, most sites operating in competitive verticals have a baseline of good technical SEO in place.
 While you should always be looking for ways to improve your technical SEO, you’re not likely to overtake smart competitors by doing this.